-For this morning, we’re continuing our series that we’d begun several weeks ago in dealing with the charismatic movement; and we’re going to be approaching it this morning from a little bit different angle, perhaps, than the remainder of the series, in that we’re gonna be dealing with a technical question somewhat, rather than specifically a Biblical text, although we will cover several passages.
-I would say, initially, that we’re thankful to God for the much good that is done as our brothers and sisters in Christ are sharing the Gospel and winning others and so forth; and we’re not disparaging that for a moment; but only trying in the light of the Word of God to evaluate the movement so that we can get a clear understanding of what is good and what is not so good to be able to make a proper judgment.
+For this morning, we’re continuing our series that we’d begun several weeks ago in dealing with the charismatic movement.
+And we’re going to be approaching it this morning from a little bit different angle perhaps than the remainder of the series, in that we’re going to be dealing with a technical question somewhat, rather than specifically a Biblical text, although we will cover several passages.
+I would say, initially, that we’re thankful to God for the much good that is done as our brothers and sisters in Christ are sharing the Gospel and winning others and so forth, and we’re not disparaging that for a moment.
+But only trying in the light of the Word of God to evaluate the movement so that we can get a clear understanding of what is good and what is not so good to be able to make a proper judgment.
 So we’ve entitled the message and the series, “What’s Wrong in the Charismatic Movement?”

-I was watching Channel 40 one night this week, and the well-known Christian personality, Dave Wilkerson, whom God has blessed in many ways, and has had a wonderful ministry in the streets of New York, made an interesting statement.
-He was being interviewed, and this is what he said.
-"There are some serious things wrong in the charismatic movement.”
+I was watching Channel 40 one night this week, and the well-known Christian personality, Dave Wilkerson, whom God has blessed in many ways and has had a wonderful ministry in the streets of New York, made an interesting statement.
+He was being interviewed, and this is what he said, “There are some serious things wrong in the charismatic movement.”
 Thought that was interesting coming from one who would have to be considered a leader in that movement.
-He went on to emphasize his tremendous concern and to discuss some of the things that he saw that were wrong in the movement; and I agreed with all of 'em.
-In fact, all of the ones he mentioned were a part of my list that we’ll be covering in weeks to come; but I didn’t feel that he went far enough, and it was interesting that he stopped after mentioning a few things and then said that he wanted to tell them about a revelation he had just received from Christ.
+He went on to emphasize his tremendous concern and to discuss some of the things that he saw that were wrong in the movement, and I agreed with all of them.
+In fact, all of the ones he mentioned were a part of my list that we’ll be covering in weeks to come.
+But I didn’t feel that he went far enough, and it was interesting that he stopped after mentioning a few things, and then said that he wanted to tell them about a revelation he had just received from Christ.

 Now, we spent the last two weeks discussing the issue of revelation, and we said that the first thing wrong in the charismatic movement deals with the issue of revelation.
 They must face the fact that the Bible is complete, and they cannot continue to add supposed revelation to Scripture without resultant chaos.